- Home

 - Scripted work and putting pieces together with influences from different practitioners.

-Year 9: The overall aim and objective for students in year 9 is to build up further and showcase the skills learnt in year 7 and 8.
+The overall aim and objective for students in year 9 is to build up further and showcase the skills learnt in year 7 and 8.
 Skills and topics looked at will require a deeper maturity and understanding of the world around them.
-Year 9 is for students to express themselves by using fun, relatable texts and explore playwrights such as John Godber and Willy Russell.
+Year 9 is for students to express themselves by using fun, relatable texts and explore playwrights such as John Godber.
 Students in year 9 will also complete mock versions of GCSE components to help prepare those who wish to take the subject as a GCSE examination.

 KS4